 Critter-Proof Your Home

 If unwanted critters are waging war on your house, it’s time to fight back.
-Here are some effective pest-fighting strategies.
-We’ll give you tips about how to close the entryways that let critters in, and also how to evict them if they manage to get past your defenses.
+We’ve gathered some effective pest-fighting strategies.
+Learn how to close the entryways that let critters in, and also how to evict them if they manage to get past your defenses.

 Stop Drafts Around Windows and Doors

-If your windows or doors are a source of chilly drafts all winter long, the problem could be worn-out seals, weather stripping or thresholds.
-Then again, sloppy installation might be to blame.
-When cold weather arrives, hold the back of your hand near the edges of windows or doors to track down the source of leaks.
-If you feel cold air flowing out from behind the trim, chances are the spaces around the window and door jambs weren't properly sealed.
+If your windows or doors cause chilly drafts all winter long, the problem could be worn-out seals, weather stripping or thresholds.
+Then again, sloppy installation might also be to blame.
+When cold weather arrives, hold the back of your hand near the edges of windows or doors to track down the location of leaks.
+If you feel cold air flowing out from behind the trim, you can bet that the spaces around the window and door jambs weren’t properly sealed.

 Plugging these leaks is a time-consuming job: You have to pull off the interior trim, seal around the jambs and then reinstall the trim.
-But if your doors and windows are otherwise fairly airtight, the payoff can be big too.
+But if you have fairly airtight doors and windows, it offers a large payoff.
 Stopping drafts not only makes your home more comfortable but also cuts energy bills.

 Insulate Rim Joists

-In just a couple of hours, you can seal and insulate your rim joists, which are major sources of heat loss in many homes.
-This project will help lower your heating costs and save you money.
+In just a couple of hours, you can seal and insulate your rim joists, which cause major loss of heat in many homes.
 Insulating the rim joists is one of the best things you can do to make your home more energy efficient.
+This project lowers your heating costs and saves you money.
 And it’s easy, too, so anyone can do it.
 Learn how to insulate your rim joists here.

 Seal Attic Air Leaks

-Small air leaks into uninsulated attic space are a major source of heat loss in many homes.With some inexpensive materials and a day's labor, you can save lots of money on heating every year by sealing these holes.
-We'll show you where to find the bypasses in your attic and simple techniques for plugging and sealing them.
+Small air leaks into uninsulated attic space create another major source of heat loss in many homes.With some inexpensive materials and a day’s labor, you can save lots of money on heating every year by sealing these holes.
+We’ll show you where to find bypasses in your attic and simple techniques for plugging and sealing them.

 Rake Those Leaves!